-A grammar of Wangkajunga: A language of the Great Sandy Desert of North Western Australia
+A language of the Great Sandy Desert of North Western Australia

 By comparisons with other languages of the Western Desert the study highlights some of the features that group the northern Western Desert languages and distinguish them from those in the south.
 It also draws some comparisons with the northern neighbours of the Western Desert belonging to the Marrngu and Ngumpin groups.

 Dupaningan Agta: grammar, vocabularly and texts